softwaresaved/CW-ideas/content/cw18-keeping-joneses.md

 ---
-title: Keeping up with the Joneses: Providing evidence for software and data citations in published papers
+title: "Keeping up with the Joneses: Providing evidence for software and data citations in published papers"
 author:
 - Kirstie Whitaker
 - Ilektra Christidi